Australian consumers only : USA & World enquires & information visit spicoatings.com - Authorised Australian & New Zealand Distributor

 Super Therm® offers a totally different approach to slab “insulation” by focusing on heat block, not just resistance or mass.
 Here’s how it helps in both summer and winter:

-Super Therm® is a ceramic-based heat block coating designed to stop 96.1% of total solar heat.
-Unlike traditional insulation, which slows heat transfer, Super Therm® prevents heat load altogether.
+Super Therm® is a multi-ceramic-based heat block coating designed to stop 96.1% of total solar heat.
+While traditional insulation slows heat transfer, Super Therm® stops most of it from entering in the first place.
 When applied correctly, it transforms concrete slabs into passive temperature regulators for both summer and winter.

 Key Benefits for Concrete Slabs